jlgrons/Stat-Learning-with-EHRs/README.md

 ## Overview

 This course aims to provide an introduction to the challenges and benefits of working with data from electronic health records (EHRs).
 As a starting point, we will consider the fundamental problem of phenotyping and the associated statisical challenges.
-We will then go through the basics of positive-unlabeled (PU) learning and run simulation studies for a new method for high-dimensional regression in the PU setting (SAPUL).
+We will then go through the basics of positive-unlabeled (PU) learning and run simulation studies for a new method I have developed for high-dimensional regression in the PU setting (SAPUL).

 | Week | Assignment                            |